 New year, new blog.
-January is usually a month of change here on WordPress.
-New bloggers decide it’s time to start up a site and are busy thinking about what their first post should be, while those who have been around for a while consider redesigns and a possible change in direction.
+January is a month of change here on WordPress.
+New bloggers decide it’s time to start a site and are busy thinking about what their first post should be, while those who have been around for a while consider redesigns and a possible change in direction.

 Whether you’ve just started your blogging journey or have a few years’ experience under your belt, both situations can feel a little daunting.
 It can be more work than you realise and come with a steeper learning curve than expected.
 For new writers, there may be additional pressure from feeling as though you’re entering into a community where everybody already knows each other; and for established bloggers, there’s the battle to keep things fresh and avoid the dreaded writers’ block.